-Resources to Start Difficult Conversations about Culture and Race
+Resources to Start Difficult Conversations about Race

 We know, now more than ever, this is an important conversation to have.
 And one we need to continue.

 Tips for Self-Care for Black Families

 Racism places a tremendous burden on all Americans, but especially Black Americans who are disproportionately affected by unequal systems in our society.
 For adults and especially children, it is important to find ways to cope with this burden.

 Obstacles Latinx Children Face and How to Help

 Latinx children show higher rates of mental illness and suicidal thoughts than other children their age.
 On Our Sleeves helps you understand why they are more likely to be impacted and how parents and caregivers can help.

 On Our Sleeves has tips for parents and teachers to teach kids about microaggressions; every day subtle, intentional or unintentional interactions or behaviors that communicate some sort of bias toward historically marginalized groups.